Chronology

 Five String Instrument # 1: An Oliver Five-String Fiddle (or five-string violin) SOLD

-I had never built a 5-string fiddle: this was my first attempt.
-An experienced and popular professional fiddler (Cliff Stansell) from a Southern Oregon band (the Pistol River Trio) approached me at a show.
-He asked about them, so, afterward, I decided to build one.
+Previously, I had never built a 5-string fiddle: this was my first attempt.
+But, an experienced and popular professional fiddler (Cliff Stansell) from a Southern Oregon band (the Pistol River Trio) approached me at a show.
+After some conversation, he asked about them.
+In addition, he asked very detailed questions.
+Eventually, I decided I had better build one.

-Eventually, I used a back made of maple of uncertain origin (salvaged from a broken student instrument,) but the sides and neck are Red Maple from Elon Howe, in Newaygo, Michigan.
+Initially, I used a back made of maple of uncertain origin (salvaged from a broken student instrument,) but the sides and neck are Red Maple from Elon Howe, in Newaygo, Michigan.
 And, I’m not sure where the Sitka spruce was harvested, but it is quite dense.
-I usually do not use such dense wood for the belly.
+Ordinarily, I do not use such dense wood for the belly.
 It turned out very well, though.

-I planned the instrument as a five-string from the start: first, I made the ribs deeper: 34mm at the end block, tapering to 32mm at the neck block.
-Then, I also made the pegbox longer to accommodate the extra peg, and finally, I deepened the bass-bar to about 17mm, for more support on the lower strings.
+First, I made the ribs deeper, so that they are 34mm at the end block, tapering to 32mm at the neck block.
+Second, I also made the pegbox longer to accommodate the extra peg, and, Finally, I deepened the bass-bar to about 17mm, for more support on the lower strings.
 The archings are just a little higher than my usual, as well, but not out of the ordinary.

 It plays remarkably well.
 It is well-balanced, and all, but I am not used to the flatter bridge shape that fiddlers like, so it was difficult for me to get used to it.
 Other than that, I’m very happy with it.
-As it turned out, I took it to the same show the next year, and everyone who played it, loved it.
-Ultimately, Cliff bought it, himself..
+Eventually, I took it to the same show the next year, and everyone who played it, loved it.
+And finally, Cliff bought it, himself.
 Now we are both happy. 🙂

 Front view of an Oliver acoustic Five-string Fiddle.
 Handmade in Oregon by Chet Bishop.